MythiliPa/Credit-score-classification-project/README.md

 **METHODOLOGY**

-The Kaggle dataset has been taken to build the model to classify the credit scores as Standard, good, or poor.
-The dataset contains 27 features and credit score is the target variable.
-The train data has been subjected to data preprocessing, feature engineering and model training.
-The train data is split as 70-30 for validation of test data.
-Separate test data was subjected to test the model.
+A model was built to classify credit scores as standard, good, or poor using the Kaggle dataset.
+The dataset comprises 28 features with credit score as the target variable.
+The train data underwent data preprocessing, feature engineering, and model training.
+A 70-30 train-test split was used for validation, and separate test data was used to test the model.

 **Data reading:**